prebid/prebid.github.io/dev-docs/show-prebid-ads-on-amp-pages.md

 To set up Prebid to serve ads into your AMP pages, you'll need:

 + An account with a [Prebid Server][PBS] instance
++ One or more Prebid Server demand partner configurations.
+A configuration is essentially just a list of the demand partners that you want to work with, along with their respective parameters
++ An AMP page containing at least one amp-ad element for an AMP ad network that supports Fast Fetch and AMP RTC

 ## Implementation